 So we have these elements in Gen 1: poetry, narrative, religious festivals, Sabbath, and creation.
 Main character: God.
 God and creation take priority over the first three.

 Reduced to its essence, Gen. 1 is about creation and its Creator.
-Also, God is shown to have become a Hebrew worker who instituted and honored the Sabbath long before actual Hebrews lived and this ritual law existed at Mt.
+Also, God is shown, poetically and metaphorically, to have become a Hebrew worker who instituted and honored the Sabbath long before actual Hebrews lived and this ritual law existed at Mt.
 Sinai, but at creation!
 This inspired anachronism (out-of-sequence chronology) opens the door to alternative interpretations that are not scientific.

 Replying to Objections and Questions